Assessment and Placement Information

 - Students will be required to create an EdReady account if they have not done so previously.
 Students will be asked for their MEID.
 If unsure of their MEID, students can contact the SCC Help Desk at (480) 423-6274, option 3.

-- See the Student Quick Start Guide for additional information on how to access EdReady.
+- See the EdReady Student Guide for additional information on how to access EdReady.

 The placement testing subject areas are: Math, English, College Reading, and Critical Reading and Critical Thinking.
 The Reading Placement test now contains two separate testing sections.

 - Which Reading Assessment should you take?